spatie/php-structure-discoverer/README.md

 Discover::in(__DIR__)->get();
 ```

-This will return an array of class FCQN, and because no conditions were added, the package will return all classes, enums, interfaces, and traits.
+Which will return an array of class FCQN, and because no conditions were added, the package will return all classes, enums, interfaces, and traits.

 You only discover classes like this: